zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 A mailbox message should contain the information and parameters of a PSA client call.
 After SPE is notified by a mailbox event, SPE fetches the mailbox message from NSPE for PSA Client call processing.
-The mailbox design document should define the structure of mailbox message.
+The mailbox design document should define the structure of the mailbox message.

 The information and parameters of PSA Client call in the mailbox message include